Quick Start

 • Views — complete pre-built screens (Main Menu, Pause, Settings, Save & Load, Credits).
 Often you can extend a Luna view instead of writing your own.

-• GameFull sample — the separate journey: installs ~20 sibling packages (data, gamesave, rpgstats, inventory, settings, resources, …) and ships a complete game shell with inventory, save/load, RPG stats, and Ink dialogue.
+• GameFull sample — the separate journey: installs the domain sibling packages (gamesave, rpgstats, inventory, settings, resources, …) and ships a complete game shell with inventory, save/load, RPG stats, and Ink dialogue.

 Settings